Skip to content

 Clinical exam

-Clinical exams are arranged in a circuit of 'stations', in which you will be required to perform a task.
-This is assessed usually by direct observation by an impartial examiner.
+Clinical exams are arranged in a circuit of 'stations', where you will be required to perform a task.
+This is usually assessed by direct observation by an impartial examiner.

 The stations are designed to assess your level of competence across a range of clinical competencies.

-In the earlier years of the course, these stations are shorter and include assessment of communication skills, physical examination and practical procedures.
+In the earlier years of the course, these stations are shorter and include assessment of communication skills, physical examination and problem-solving skills using simulated patients and healthy volunteers..

-In later years, you will be expected to consult with real or simulated patients to form a conclusion about their problems and, in Year 5, develop appropriate management plans.
+In later years, you will be expected to consult with real or simulated patients to form a conclusion about their problems and develop appropriate management plans.

 Online portfolio